labordynamicsinstitute/ldilab-manual/_sources/13-1-approving-issues-original.md

 1. Fill out the **Summary section** of the report.
    - Start with a thank you, and a positive note: Highlight the merits of the replication i.e. how many figures/tables were replicated, if data citations were properly completed, etc.
    - Add a template line with the proposed resolution.
 These are at the top of the [sample-language-report.md](https://github.com/AEADataEditor/replication-template/blob/master/sample-language-report.md).
-1. (Re)generate the PDF of the report.
+1. Commit the report.
-   - Use MarkdownPDF package if you are using Visual Studio Code
+   - Use standard `git commands`: `git commit -m "Pre-approval of replication report" -a` followed by `git push`
-   - Use a script: [`aeaready`](https://github.com/AEADataEditor/editor-scripts) creates the PDF from the REPLICATION.md, crafts the commit message and pushes it to the repository.
-It requires additional pieces of software that are noted in the link.
+   - Alternatively, use a script: [`aeaready [JIRAISSUE] pre nopdf`](https://github.com/AEADataEditor/editor-scripts) will create the right commit message, and push as soon as you hit enter.
+If you are on a computer that can create the PDF (some Linux and some MacOS systems), dropping the `nopdf` part will also create the PDF.
 1. Select a recommendation on the `Other links` tab of the JIRA ticket (see [Choosing a Recommendation](choosing-recommendation))
    - If this is a `RR`, choose a recommendation in the `MCRecommendation` field.
    - If this is a `CA`, choose a recommendation in the `MCRecommendationV2` field.
-1. Commit and push all changes to the repository.
-Advance the JIRA ticket to "Pre-approved."
-The pre-approval is now complete!
+1. Advance the JIRA ticket to "Pre-approved."
+The pre-approval is now **complete!**

 :::{note}
 The pre-approver should reach out to the original replicator for clarifications should there be any confusions during the course of pre-approving the report.
 If bugs in the code seem trivial i.e. missing packages, missing `Results` directory, replicator cannot find output etc., the pre-approver should reach out to the original replicator for further clarification.